Spring is on the way, which brings thoughts of renewal, warm weather and Easter celebrations for some.

 "Include your pet in the Easter fun by creating a basket in a woven pet storage bin," she said.
 "I always find thematic dog toys, pet shampoos and festive pet sweaters -- perfect for any occasion."

-By clicking on these shopping links, visitors will leave Goodmorningamerica.com.
-These e-commerce sites are operated under different terms and privacy policies than Goodmorningamerica.com.
+By clicking on these shopping links, visitors will leave ABCNews.com and Goodmorningamerica.com, and these e-commerce sites are operated under different terms and privacy policies.
 ABC will receive a commission for purchases made through these links.
-Prices may change from the date of publication.
+SOME PRICES ARE DYNAMIC AND MAY CHANGE FROM THE DATE OF PUBLICATION.
+Have questions about ordering or a purchase?
+Click here.

 "After I arrange the foundation, I layer larger items, like modern wooden games or coffee table books, in the basket first but style them towards the back to give depth," Reimold said.
 "Then I add smaller gifts, like spring candles, stationary or glass coffee cups."